andreessen/openshift-cd-demo/README.md

 As soon the changes are committed to the git repository, a new instances of pipeline gets triggers to test and deploy the code changes.

+## Additional Features

+Blue/Green conception is implemented in this demo.
+While Deploy To Stage phase pipeline checks if an instance of application exists - if true then new instance is being deployed in parallel to first one.
+Router is switched towards newly deployed application and old version still works to hot backup.